ppone/docs/guides/payments.md

 Simply click on a payment you want to refund.
 Once the payment details show up, click on the **Refund** button.

 **![Refund Invoice Payments](../img/invoice-payment-refund.png)**

+## Overpayments

+Whenever customers pay electronically Invoiced will always ensure the payment is for the correct amount.
+However, if you accept offline payments, like checks or wire transfers, it is possible that customers will overpay.
+We've tried to make handling overpayments as easy as possible.

+If your customer pays too much there are two ways it can be handled:

+1. Credit the customer's balance for use on future invoices

+2. Issue a refund for the amount overpaid

+When you record a payment through the dashboard and there is money left over after applying the amount to any outstanding invoices then we will give you a choice to **credit** or **refund** the overpayment amount.
+If you choose to refund the amount then we will record a refund on Invoiced, but actually sending those funds back to your customer will be left up to you since the original payment was not electronic.